wechuli/azure_iot_central_app/complete_demo/instructions.md

 ![](assets/devicet.PNG)

 Click the **humidity_temp_sensor** template.
-You will see the configures measurements that the template expects from the device.
+You will see the configured measurements that the template expects from the device.
 The visuals will start to populate with some values, these are simulated values from the app itself, it just gives you an idea of how everything will be working.
 We will come back to this later.

 12. The **Device Template** is only a blue print of what data points the device is sending, we still need to configure an actual device.
 On the side navigation, click on **Devices**.
 You should see the the **humidity_temp_sensor** template.
 Click on it.
 Notice there is already a device for this template, that was generated automatically and it simulates your device data.
 Select **+**, then Real.
 Click **Create**